Why donate

 Adding folder aliases

-We will use utils as an example, which may be used as import { formatTime } from 'utils/time'.
+We will use utils as an example, which may be used as import { formatTime } from 'utils/time.js'.
 There are two ways to add a folder alias:

 1. Through /quasar.config file > build > alias property.
 This is the simplest way to add a folder alias.
-Use Node’s path.join helper to get the absolute path to your alias.
+Use an absolute path to your alias.
 Example:

 /quasar.config file